Google ReBrands Webmaster Tools as Search Console

 So, why call it Search Console?
-I think Google realized this was the real reason why webmasters and web property builders used the tool.
-Since the entire purpose of Search Console is to help web builders rank better in search, the shoe clearly fits.
+I think Google realized this was the real reason why webmasters and web-property builders used the tool.
+Since the entire purpose of the Search Console is to help web builders rank better in search, the shoe clearly fits.

 Even as I type this, I’m sucked into the plethora of tools and options inside of the Search Console.
 I realized that one of my sites needed to be verified, and another needed a new iteration added.
 Tools like Page Speed Insights are essentials if you run any sort of web property.